 “COVID was something we simply could not weather,” said board chair Jeff Aeschliman.

 The foundation had about 150 employees before the pandemic began, Carlisle said.
-Most were worked only a few hours in youth sports programs or providing childcare.
+Most worked only a few hours in youth sports programs or providing childcare.

 Most of those employees were laid off in recent months as programs had to shut down.